Twm Pen Stryd, Moelfre

 After the Anglicisation of Welsh personal names, many people in Wales shared the same names.
 They were distinguished by the names of their homes or occupations.
 Hence Thomas Lewis, who lived here, was known as “Twm Pen Stryd”.
 He was brought up in Moelfre.
 His father was blind.

 Only two lifeboats were successfully launched as the fire spread quickly.
 The panicking passengers were said to have interfered in the work of the ship’s crew.
 Half of the 64 survivors were lost when a storm sank their boat.
 Exposure to the elements and lack of food and water killed most of the other boat’s occupants.
-By the seventh day adrift, the last few survivors were forced to eat parts of livers from two corpses.
+By the seventh day adrift, the last few survivors were forced to drink blood from two corpses and eat parts of livers.
+Sailors believed that eating any other part of a human body would bring on madness.

-Only five were alive when they were rescued by a passing ship on 27 November, after drifting c.500 miles from the wreck.
-Their bodies were so frail that they had to be wrapped in blankets before being moved.
-They were taken to St Helena island, where two soon died.
+Only five people survived to be rescued by a passing ship on 27 November.
+The boat had drifted c.500 miles from the wreck.
+Their bodies were so frail that they had to be wrapped in blankets Two more soon died.
 Thomas Lewis, then aged 46, and two of his fellow crew members were the only survivors.
-They were later tried in a criminal court for cannibalism.
+They were landed at St Helena island on 6 December.

 About 470 people died in the Cospatrick disaster.
 An exact count is impossible because earlier in the voyage some people had died and babies had been born.
 Eight people from Glamorgan were among the dead: Mr and Mrs Phillip Jones of Quaker’s Yard and their two children; Mr and Mrs Benjamin Reeves of Pontypridd; David Isaac of Penygraig, Rhondda; and David Jones, previously employed at Penygraig colliery.